Kr1ftKr4ft/Logical-Progams/README.md

 know!
 Same for bugs or any question.

-This project will be a huge compilation of programs, like a dev wiki :P Every one who want to help is invited!
+This project will be a huge compilation of programs, like a dev wiki :P Every one who wants to help is invited!